 - Exercise and weight reduction.
 This is the most obvious place to start.
 If you’re not extremely overweight, and are noticing that those few extra pounds, and extra years are showing up as soft, loose, drooping skin on your upper arms, this could be your solution.
 Learning a few exercises targeted at the muscle groups in the arms, can do wonders.
 Working out with weights (even light ones) produces physical and cosmetic benefits.This is something you can easily do at home, if you want to tone and tighten.

 - Laser treatments.
-There are several “cold” laser treatments, like Zerona, that can be used effectively to reduce fat in the upper arms.
+There are several laser treatments that can be used effectively to reduce fat in the upper arms.
 Combined with an exercise program, these are very effective methods for many people, with small or moderate amounts of arm fat.

 WHEN NON-SURGICAL TREATMENTS AREN’T ENOUGH

 You’ve watched your diet, you’ve joined the gym (you know the muscles are in there, but can’t see them), maybe you’ve even tried some machine-assisted fat loss.
 But, you still think your arms are ‘flapping in the breeze.’
 If it’s disturbing you a great deal, it could be time to investigate an Arm Lift, otherwise known as Brachioplasty.

 You’ll be in good company.
 According to the American Society of Plastic Surgeons, arm lifts (in women) have increased by more than 4,000% (Yes, that’s 4-Thousand Percent) over the last decade!
 The “sleeveless” trend no doubt has something to do with the numbers.
 It’s a style that apparently has some staying power.
 Many women have also caught on to the fact that displaying toned arms, is one of the most slimming overall visual effects.

 What’s Involved in Arm Lift Surgery?